coraliemuller/metanetmap/docs/inp_out_mapping.rst

-  For **metabolic network data**, we typically extract the ID and name, as well as all possible metadata present in the metabolite annotations, for instance: CHEBI, InChIKey....
+  For **metabolic network data**, we typically extract the ID and name, as well as all possible metadata present in the metabolite annotations, for instance: ChEBI, InChIKey....

   +--------------------------+------------------------------------------------------------------------------+
   | Element                  | Description                                                                  |